Returning to the office safely

 What we ask of you

-Coming into the office is voluntary at this time.
-Before coming in, you should check what the current status of your office is, and what specific procedures are in place.
+Your manager and leadership teams will keep you updated on the status of your office, and what specific procedures are in place.
 When in the office, we ask that you act responsibly to protect yourself and others.

 WHILE AT THE OFFICE